Sandy-op/Sandy-op/README.md

 # 👋 Welcome to the Glitchverse! ☕️

 Hey there!
-I'm Sandeep Anand, a Java full-stack engineer on a mission to create awesome software.
+I'm Sandeep Anand, a Java full-stack developer on a mission to create awesome software.
 Join me as we journey through the Java wilderness, exploring the depths of web development and beyond!

 ## About Me 💻